ToMiDevelop/Micropython-Tron-Digits/README.md

 ## 1. Prerequisites

 This module is designed to be used with MicroPython on boards capable of using i2c communication protocol.
-So it can be freely used on example on
+So it can be freely used on:

 - Parpberry Pi Pico / Pico W,
 - other RP2040 based boards
-- ESP32 chps family based boards,
+- ESP32 chips' family based boards,
 - ESP82866 based boards,
 - others supporting MicroPython and I2C communication.